SabenKassenov/connectfouraicoachpro/README.md

 Saben Kassenov

-Built with Lovable + Supabase + AI tools.
+Built with Lovable, Supabase, and AI tools.